 The Compensation Committee provides overall guidance for our executive compensation policies.
-The Compensation Committee reviews executive compensation annually, in conjunction with annual operational and financial planning for the fiscal year ended December 31, 2012, and also periodically as needed for specific executive compensation issues that may arise at other times
+The Compensation Committee reviews executive compensation and market and peer compensation data annually, in conjunction with annual operational and financial planning for the current fiscal year, and also periodically as needed for specific executive compensation issues that may arise at other times.

 The Compensation Committee makes final determinations regarding compensation for the Chief Executive Officer and our executive officers in its sole discretion.
-Our Chief Executive Officer and Senior Vice President of Human Resources assist the Compensation Committee by presenting proposals and recommendations to the Compensation Committee, information on Company and individual performance of the Named Executive Officers and management's perspective and recommendations on compensation matters (except that the Chief Executive Officer recuses himself from that portion of the Compensation Committee meetings involving his own compensation).
+Our Chief Executive Officer and head of human resources assist the Compensation Committee by presenting market and peer compensation data, proposals and recommendations to the Compensation Committee, information on Company and individual performance of the Named Executive Officers and management's perspective and recommendations on compensation matters (except that the Chief Executive Officer recuses himself from that portion of the Compensation Committee meetings involving his own compensation).

-The Senior Vice President of Human Resources also works with our Chief Executive Officer to assist the Compensation Committee and play a role administering our compensation program for other executives.
-In particular, our Chief Executive Officer and the Senior Vice President of Human Resources together determine the base compensation and target bonus levels to recommend to our Compensation Committee for all of our other executive officers.
-Our Chief Executive Officer and the Senior Vice President of Human Resources also recommend to our Compensation Committee the annual bonus payout for our executive officers, based upon overall Company performance as well as individual performance against defined objectives aligned to the strategic goals of the Company.
+The head of human resources also works with our Chief Executive Officer to assist the Compensation Committee and plays a role administering our compensation program for other executives.
+In particular, our Chief Executive Officer and the head of human resources together determine the base compensation and target bonus levels to recommend to our Compensation Committee for all of our other executive officers.
+Our Chief Executive Officer and the head of human resources also recommend to our Compensation Committee the annual bonus payout for our executive officers, based upon overall Company performance as well as individual performance against defined objectives aligned to the strategic goals of the Company.